briannovak/SuperheroSelfie/README.md

-Open the SuperheroSelfie.xcodeproj project file in XCode "Side-load" the project onto an iPhone X (The TrueDepth Camera of the iPhone X is currently required for facial mapping and augmented reality compatibility.
+Open the SuperheroSelfie.xcodeproj project file in XCode "Side-load" the project onto an iPhone X (The TrueDepth Camera of the iPhone X is currently required for facial mapping and augmented reality compatibility).
 ```

 # Author contact